It’s time to plan another year of homeschooling. This will be round twelve.

-One of the wonderful perks of the Put Your Year on Autopilot Course is access to Pam Barnhill’s private planning forum.
+One of the wonderful perks of the Plan Your Year is access to Pam Barnhill’s private planning forum.
 You can ask questions about planning and receive answers to your questions from the Autopilot community and mentors.

 The forum is a great place to bounce ideas off other moms who are working through the planning process.
 It’s a place where you can share your homeschool vision statements, student goals, and scheduling ideas and receive valuable feedback and comments.

-Best of all – it is included with the purchase of Put Your Year on Autopilot!
+Best of all – it is included with the purchase of Plan Your Homeschool Year

 I’ve already expressed my love for Plan Your Year to guide me through the planning process.
 I finished reading the entire book to get an overview and then began working through each section.

-Put Your Year on Autopilot has been a great addition to my planning process.
+Plan Your Year has been a great addition to my planning process.
 The videos contain the most important information and examples from each chapter.
 This has helped me move through the steps more quickly.